About Doug Beavers

 - Eddie Palmieri

 Doug Beavers has since went on to perform, arrange and record for Spanish Harlem Orchestra, Willie Colon, Mingus Big Band, Ruben Blades, Típica ’73, Gilberto Santa Rosa, Paul Simon, Diego El Cigala, Christian McBride and countless others.
-As a leader, he’s recorded four critically acclaimed albums; his most recent release, Art of the Arrangement (Artistshare, 2017), is rapidly garnered critical acclaim, earning a 4 Star review in the November 2017 issue of Downbeat Magazine and earning a nomination for the 60th Annual Grammy® Awards.
+As a leader, he’s recorded four critically acclaimed albums; his most recent release, Art of the Arrangement (Artistshare, 2017), earned a nomination for the 60th Annual Grammy® Awards and a 4 Star review in the November 2017 issue of Downbeat Magazine.

 Signup for latest Doug Beavers updates and exclusive content.